Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/03_ConfigureStorageShelves.md

     > [Info] You can create different blocked storage shelves for different material conditions.

-6. Click the [SAVE] button to save the storage shelf.
+6. Click the [SAVE] button in the *Add* section to save the storage shelf.
     The notice *Please wait...
 Saving...* is displayed.
 The new storage shelf is displayed in the list of storage locations.

+[comment]: <> (Reicht hier in the Add section, oder besser right to the is primary storage checkbox?)